serverscom/best-practices/README.md

 * Try to respond to every reviewer's comment.
 * Talk synchronously (e.g. chat, in person) if there are a lot of disputes, misunderstandings, etc. Post a follow-up comment summarizing the discussion.
 * Don't merge PR if it broke tests on CI.
-* Don't merge PR without at least one approval.
+* Don't resolve task and don't merge PR without at least one approval.

 ## Contributing